borchand/aigs/docs/qd.typ

 Recall that Gym @towers2024 is a framework for reinforcement learning environments, consisting of an `init` and a `step` method (the same as those in our `aigs/games.py` file).
-Recall further that procedural content generation (PCG) focuses on the _procedure_ that generates a given piece of content, rather than the content itself.
-To that effect we have made `pcgym` #box[(itself derived from `pcgrl` @khalifa2020)] that enables quick ideation of levels, supporting the kind of methods this lab is meant to have you play with.
-You will
+Note further that (as the term suggests) procedural content generation (PCG) focuses on the _procedure_ that generates a given piece of content, rather than the content itself.
+To that effect we have made `pcgym`
+#box[(itself derived from `pcgrl` @khalifa2020)] that enables quick ideation of
+levels, supporting the kind of methods this lab is meant to have you play with.
-now:
+You will now:
 1. Explore `pcgym` #footnote[My fork of `gym-pcgrl` modified to work with our course.
 It is located at #link( "https://github.com/syrkis/pcgym",